damccull/freetimeprogrammer/content/blog/1_aspnetcore-auth-system-demystified/index.md

 ## Code Example

-<div class="note">NOTE: You can access and download the source code for this example app at <a href="https://gitlab.com/free-time-programmer/tutorials/demystify-aspnetcore-auth/tree/master" target="\_new">https://gitlab.com/free-time-programmer/tutorials/demystify-aspnetcore-auth/tree/master</a>.</div>
+<note>NOTE: You can access and download the source code for this example app at <a href="https://gitlab.com/free-time-programmer/tutorials/demystify-aspnetcore-auth/tree/master" target="\_new">https://gitlab.com/free-time-programmer/tutorials/demystify-aspnetcore-auth/tree/master</a>.</note>

 This example is not intended to be a fully functional web application.
 It uses a simple POCO to store usernames and passwords, is not a secure or functional way of writing a web application, and does not guarantee proper execution outside of the simple cases of signing in and out.
 The intention is to illustrate the authentication flow through a code example.
 In this example I've removed all code unrelated to the topic.